HemilS9/Tennis-Match-Prediction/README.md

 ` ./predict.exe "Novak Djokovic" "Rafael Nadal" Clay 2022_data.csv `

 # Important Notes:
-- The dataset is not updated weekly (it's updated at most a couple times each year), so the farther away a given, current tennis match is from the most recent matches in the dataset, the less accurate the prediction is expected to be.
+- The match dataset is not updated weekly (it's updated at most a couple times each year), so the farther away a given, current tennis match is from the most recent matches in the dataset, the less accurate the prediction is expected to be.
 - As of now, the ELO score does not decrease due to tournament competition inactivity.
 Therefore, results on injured players or, in general, other players who have taken breaks spanning many months may likely be inaccurate.

 # How does it work?